SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/about_this_documentation.ko.md

 within the Selenium community.
-Many have been using it since its inception, but many more have only been using it for a short while, and have given their time to help improve the on-boarding experience for new users.
+Many have been using it since its inception, but many more have only been using it for a short while, and have given their time to help improve the onboarding experience for new users.

 If there is an issue with the documentation, we want to know!